material-motion/material-motion/concepts/runtimes.md

 ## Fulfill Plans

 A Runtime must translate Plans into executable logic.

-We'll assume that some function exists — `objectForPlan(plan)` — and that this function returns an object capable of executing the Plan.
+We'll assume that a function exists that returns an object capable of executing the Plan.
+The method signature for this method might look like so:

+    function objectForPlan(plan) -> Object